inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	[Necessity is the mother of invention].
 God made the integers; all else is the work of Man.
 		-- Kronecker
-Ten persons who speak make more noise than ten thousand who are silent.
+Ten persons who speak make more noise than ten thousand who  silent.
 		-- Napoleon I
 One of the pleasures of reading old letters is the knowledge that they need no answer.